 The Pandaboard has another serious flaw: a WiFi and Bluetooth chip that can't work without nonfree software.
 The workaround is to get an external USB device for these functions, if you want them.
 See the documentation of your board for information about using these USB devices with it.

 - The AllWinner Axx and R8 platforms come in many boards such as the A13-OLinuXino, Cubieboard, Gooseberry, Hackberry and CHIP.

-The GPU and the some features of the video encoding/decoding hardware are unusable in the free world, so these jobs must be done on the CPU.
+While there is free 2D acceleration for Xorg, the GPU and the some features of the video encoding/decoding (VPU) hardware are unusable in the free world, so these jobs must be done on the CPU.
+In particular, the VPU cannot encode videos and can only decode videos in a few MPEG formats.

 The Cubieboard, Gooseberry, CHIP and some versions of the A13-OLinuXino contain a WiFi chip that doesn't work without nonfree software.
 See the documentation of your board for information about using another USB device (one that respects your freedom) with it.